Logandv3/Logandv3/README.md

 </div>

 ### <div align="center">My name is Logan Vincent.
+This is my main personal account.
 I am a curious and open to new experiences and I'd love to learn something from you.
-This is my main personal account.
 [New Tech Challenge Acct.](https://github.com/Logan5Run)</div>

 ## I Am Currently Working On:
 - Building a proper portfolio website.

-- Contributing to an existing peer to peer messaging app.
-This includes:  Fixing bugs, unread message handling, message receipt features and more.
-This project uses React, Redux, MaterialUI, NodeJS, Socket.io, ExpressJS, Sequelize, and PostgreSQL.

-- Something I've temporarily named Digital-Shaman (contact for more info).
+- Researching and planning for an app for a small business concerning dogs.

-- A company website for a local business.
+- A website for guided introspection.

 ## Some of My Recent Work:
 - [Escape the House!](https://pewpewpew-fe.herokuapp.com/) This simple puzzle/maze game was a front-end and back-end team collaboration in which we challenged ourselves to build something new to us, with technologies we were unfamiliar with.
 The front-end was built with React and Redux.
 The back-end was built using Python and PostgreSQL.
 Check out the repo's [here](https://github.com/PewPewPewTuring).